 Prior to enrollment, you can expect the following financial obligations:

-- Application Fee.
-Apply for free online until March 1!
-After March 1, the $60 fee accompanies your initial application for admission.
+Application Fee.
+Apply for free online at the Law School Admission Council (LSAC) website until February 1!
+After February 1, the $65 fee accompanies your initial application for admission.
 It is a processing charge and is nonrefundable.

 If you decide to purchase or lease a laptop and need financial aid assistance, be sure to keep your receipt and documentation of payment.
 You must buy the laptop first and submit the receipt and proof of payment by you, the student (not parents, spouse or friend), to Student Financial Services.
-The purchase must be made within a reasonable time frame prior to matriculation or once enrolled at least half-time and before April 1 during an academic year, but is not allowed during the last semester of enrollment.
-The expense may be added to your student budget one time only during your law school career, up to the purchase price, or a maximum of $1,350 (for academic year 2017-18), whichever is less.
+The purchase must be made within a reasonable time frame prior to matriculation or once enrolled at least half-time and before April 1 during an academic year.
+The expense may be added to your student budget one time only during your law school career, up to the purchase price, or a maximum of $1,450 (for academic year 2023-2024), whichever is less.
 This will increase your Grad PLUS or private loan eligibility (credit report required), in effect paying yourself back.
 Please weigh whether the financial terms of a credit based alternative loan are more beneficial than the original method of payment.

 For answers to any questions you have about financial aid, please contact Student Financial Services at firstname.lastname@example.org.